USS Patterson (DD-36)

 The first USS Patterson (DD-36) was a modified Paulding-class destroyer in the United States Navy during World War I and later in the United States Coast Guard, designated as CG-16.
 She was named for Daniel Patterson.

+Construction and commissioning

-Patterson was laid down on 29 March 1910 by William Cramp & Sons, Philadelphia; launched on 29 April 1911; sponsored by Miss Georgeanne Pollock Patterson; and commissioned on 11 October 1911.
+Patterson was laid down on 29 March 1910 by William Cramp & Sons at Philadelphia, Pennsylvania.
+She was launched on 29 April 1911, sponsored by Miss Georgeanne Pollock Patterson, and commissioned on 11 October 1911.

 Pre-World War I

 Patterson departed Philadelphia on 23 October 1911, calling at Newport, Rhode Island, and New York City, before arriving at Boston on 2 November, her homeport for operations off the New England Coast, the Virginia Capes, and south to Charleston, South Carolina; Pensacola, Florida; and Guantánamo Bay, Cuba.
 She arrived off Vera Cruz from Pensacola on 20 May 1914 and headed home four days later.

 World War I

 As America entered World War I, Patterson patrolled along the New England Coast in the approaches to Newport and Boston to safeguard inbound trans-Atlantic convoys.
-One patrol mission took her as far north as St. Johns, Newfoundland.
+One patrol mission took her as far north as St. John's, Newfoundland.

 The first United States help to the hard-pressed allies was the assignment of US destroyers to the British Fleet to help combat enemy submarines that threatened to cut the sea lifelines to the British Isles.
 Patterson was the flagship of the second division of destroyers to cross the Atlantic on this mission.
 But the destroyers could not make it across the North Atlantic without refueling.
 Newly commissioned fleet oiler Maumee, whose executive officer and chief engineer was Lieutenant Chester W. Nimitz, stationed herself in mid-Atlantic, between Boston and Queenstown, Ireland.

 Patterson led Division 5 out of Boston Harbor on 21 May 1917 and made rendezvous with Maumee the morning of 28 May.
 She was the first destroyer to maneuver alongside Maumee to receive fuel oil enabling her to complete the Atlantic crossing.
 The division arrived Queenstown, Ireland, on 1 June 1917.
 There Patterson and her sister destroyers received British signal books and depth charges.